mother-of-all-self-hosting/ansible-role-browserless/docs/configuring-apprise.md

 ## Usage

-After running the command for installation, Apprise API becomes available.
+After running the command for installation, Browserless API becomes available.
 If the Configuration Manager is configured to be exposed to the internet, it becomes available at the specified hostname like `https://example.com`.

-You can check the list of notification services supported by Apprise at <https://github.com/caronc/apprise/wiki#notification-services>.
+You can check the list of notification services supported by Browserless at <https://github.com/caronc/browserless/wiki#notification-services>.

 ## Troubleshooting

 ### Check the service's logs

-You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu apprise` (or how you/your playbook named the service, e.g. `mash-apprise`).
+You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu browserless` (or how you/your playbook named the service, e.g. `mash-browserless`).